 Cross-border disaster-displacement, including related to climate change, continues to receive growing recognition within the UN system.
 It is addressed within the WIM and its Task Force on Displacement, the Sendai Framework on Disaster Risk Reduction and the Agenda for Humanity.
 It has also been discussed within the Human Rights Council and is recognized as a challenge by the GCR.
 The GCM addresses cross-border disaster-displacement most comprehensively, from the perspective of prevention, preparedness, admission and stay, assistance, and the search for lasting solutions.
 States also commit to developing coherent approaches drawing on the recommendations of the Nansen Initiative Protection Agenda and the Platform on Disaster Displacement.
 However, cross-border migration in the context of disasters, climate change and environmental degradation is only one topic among many in the GCM.
-Thus, while the anticipated new capacity building mechanism and UN network on migration are extremely promising, it is not yet clear to what extent they will be able to fully address the protection and assistance needs of cross-border disaster-displacement is currently the only dedicated international mechanism addressing with the contributions of a diverse set of UN entities and other relevant actors.
+Thus, while the anticipated new capacity building mechanism and UN network on migration are extremely promising, it is not yet clear to what extent they will be able to fully address the protection and assistance needs of cross-border disaster-displaced people in a comprehensive and coordinated manner.
+Again, the state-led Platform on Disaster Displacement is currently the only dedicated international mechanism addressing with the contributions of a diverse set of UN entities and other relevant actors.

 Similarly, discussions are underway regarding how to further strengthen the UN's response to internal displacement, including displacement linked to disasters and climate change.
-With 2018 marking the 20th anniversary of the Guiding Principles on Internal Displacement, the General Assembly has encouraged the Secretary-General to improve inter-agency efforts to protect and assist IDPs.350 The request was framed by concern about the growing number of IDPs in conflict and disaster situations, recognition of the future impacts of climate change on displacement, unpredictable leadership for IDP protection in disaster contexts, and increased recognition by development actors about their role in preventing displacement and finding durable solutions.
-In July 2018, a letter to the UN Secretary-General signed by 37 Member States proposed the establishment of a UN "High Level Panel on Internally Displaced Persons, with a diverse and balanced composition and leadership" to "galvanize attention and action on IDPs."351 Alternative proposals have included the creation of a "system-wide internal displacement initiative led by the Secretary-General and his Deputy,"352 and the appointment of a high-level official with the mandate to work with entities across the UN system.353 UN entities have also created a three-year Plan of Action on internal displacement in honor of the 20th anniversary of the Guiding Principles on Internal Displacement, addressing both conflict and disaster contexts.354 Endorsed by the IASC Principals, the GP20 Plan of Action was developed by UNHCR, UN OCHA, and the UN Special Rapporteur on the Human Rights of IDPs in consultation with a broad set of stakeholders.
-Coordinated by UNHCR as Global Protection Cluster lead, the Geneva-based Steering Group "is comprised of UN Member States, NGOs and their consortia, UN entities, the World Bank, IFRC and ICRC."355
+With 2018 marking the 20th anniversary of the Guiding Principles on Internal Displacement, the General Assembly has encouraged the Secretary-General to improve inter-agency efforts to protect and assist IDPs.
+The request was framed by concern about the growing number of IDPs in conflict and disaster situations, recognition of the future impacts of climate change on displacement, unpredictable leadership for IDP protection in disaster contexts, and increased recognition by development actors about their role in preventing displacement and finding durable solutions.
+In July 2018, a letter to the UN Secretary-General signed by 37 Member States proposed the establishment of a UN "High Level Panel on Internally Displaced Persons, with a diverse and balanced composition and leadership" to "galvanize attention and action on IDPs."
+Alternative proposals have included the creation of a "system-wide internal displacement initiative led by the Secretary-General and his Deputy," and the appointment of a high-level official with the mandate to work with entities across the UN system.